cbc-univie/transformato/_sources/index.rst.txt

   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the documentation for |trafo|!
+Welcome to the documentation for transformato!
 =========================================================

-The python package |trafo| (Tool Running MD AgNoStic Calculations FOR Multistate Serial ATOm Insertion) is an implementation of the Common Core / Serial-Atom-Insertion
+The python package transformato (Tool Running MD AgNoStic Calculations FOR Multistate Serial ATOm Insertion) is an implementation of the Common Core / Serial-Atom-Insertion
 (CC-SAI) approach\ [1]_ for calculating free energy differences\.
 It does so by connecting the physical endstates of two molecules via alchemical pathways.